-Staff should understand their responsibilities to safeguard and promote the welfare of students and other staff.
+Stakeholders should understand their responsibilities to safeguard and promote the welfare of students and other staff.

-Employees who work with students have a special responsibility in presenting themselves as appropriate role models for those students.
+Stakeholders who work with students have a special responsibility in presenting themselves as appropriate role models for those students.
 Modelling effective leadership and respect in your interactions with students can have a profoundly positive influence on a student’s personal and social development.

 The School takes reports of unlawful discrimination and harassment or bullying seriously and will consider action it considers appropriate if such conduct is found to have occurred including disciplining or dismissing offenders.
 Many incidents can be addressed effectively if reported early.

 Principle 4: Duty of care and work health and safety